Latin: Bucephala albeola

 The number one threat to birds

 Sharp-tailed Grouse.
 Photo: J. Arthur Anderson / Audubon Photography Awards

-Now, more than ever, we have a responsibility to be the voice of the birds and aggressively combat this urgent threat head on by protecting the places that birds need to thrive and reducing greenhouse gas emissions.
+Now, more than ever, we have a responsibility to be the voice of the birds and aggressively combat this urgent threat head on by rapidly reducing climate polluting emissions.
 Over the next five years Audubon Washington is focused on: